 - Beary Friendly: He's a pretty friendly guy, but he can get on R.M.S.'s nerves with his drumming and laziness.

-- Big Eater: He's always eating sometimes, and eating things he shouldn't have.
+- Big Eater: He's always eating, and sometimes eats things he shouldn't.

 - Blow You Away: Shares the Wind Ring with R.M.S. in the Captain Planet crossover episode.